Being firmly committed to a set of principles carries a major risk, namely that those who take an opposing view will also oppose you.

 Answering the Critics

 Inside Philanthropy recently re-promoted a 2016 article about DonorsTrust.
-In it, author David Callahan, himself a skeptic of donor-advised funds (but a very nice man), argues that, despite what our critics might say, DonorsTrust operates just like any other donor-advised fund.
+In it, author David Callahan, himself a skeptic of donor-advised funds, argues that, despite what our critics might say, DonorsTrust operates just like any other donor-advised fund.

 He goes further in this piece to really make the case that DonorsTrust plays the same role for the right side of the ideological spectrum as Tides Foundation plays – and has played for far longer – on the left.